amitsaini144/somethink/README.md

    cd somethink
    ```

-3. Create a `.env` file based on the `.env.example` file and configure the `DATABASE_URL` with your MongoDB connection string.
+3. Create a `.env` file based on the `.env.example` file and configure the values.

 4. Install dependencies: